Aug 26, 2009

 Preheat oven to 375 degrees F.

-Roll out the chilled dough into a 14-inch circle and place it in a tart pan,
+Roll out the chilled dough into a 14-inch circle and place it in a tart pan, carefully pressing the dough into shape.

 Run a rolling pin across the top edge of the pan to cut off any overlapping dough.